Decoding Wittgenstein’s Stonborough Villa

 In the 1980s, the beginning of widespread personal computing, we didn’t buy readymade software like today.
 Every night found me frantically writing a thousand lines of program.
 The first image I made with CAD was a wireframe drawing of Ludwig Wittgenstein’s Stonborough Villa, the only building he designed.
 Beyond the dithered lines floating on the monitor spread an infinite unknown.
 It was while inputting the XYZ coordinate data to generate the image that I first noticed something odd about the orientation of the door handles.

 Computers have neither gears nor engines; they are language machines.
 As I did more programming, I came to appreciate this language in and of itself.
 I also began to create architecture-based works dealing with the synergies of human ideas projected via programs.
-I wasn’t interested in ‘machines that think like humans’ so much as ‘machines that make humans think’.
+I wasn’t interested in ‘machines to think like humans’ so much as ‘machines to make humans think’.
 In looking at computers, I wanted to overturn prevailing notions of artificial intelligence (AI) and robotics to explore human-machine relations in an unprecedented way.
 The aim was to bring the intrinsic sensibilities of computers into the real world, rather than projecting human ideas onto computers.

 I always had in mind Wittgenstein’s thinking about the workings of human language, specifically his contrasting propositions in Tractatus Logico-Philosophicus (1921) and Philosophical Investigations (1953).
 The difference between these two works eventually led me to the idea of computers as ‘machines that operate in natural human language’ via the conventions of programming language.
 Gradually, my interest shifted from computers to the ‘riddles’ of Wittgenstein’s thoughts.
 How had the change from Tractatus Logico-Philosophicus to Philosophical Investigations come about?
 Perhaps it has something to do with Stonborough Villa, which he designed and had built between the two books.